ebi-gene-expression-group/db-scxa/README.md

 The main executable is `bin/load_db_scxa_marker_genes.sh`, which requires the following environment variables to be set:
 - `EXP_ID`: Atlas experiment identifier.
 - `EXPERIMENT_MGENES_PATH`: path of marker genes files for transforming and loading.
-- `CONDENSED_SDRF_TSV`: patht to the condensed SDRF file of the experiment.
 - `dbConnection`: A postgres db connection string of the form `postgresql://{user}:{password}@{host:port}/{databaseName}` pointing to a Postgres 10 server where the expected `scxa_marker_genes`, `scxa_cell_group_marker_gene_stats`, `scxa_cell_group_marker_genes` and `scxa_cell_group` tables exist.
 Optionally, you can set `CLUSTERS_FORMAT` and `NUMBER_MGENES_FILES`: